Giants vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Giants have a record of 2-5.
+- In eight games as the underdog over the last 10 matchups, the Giants have a record of 2-6.

-- In their previous 10 games with a total, the Giants and their opponents have combined to exceed the over/under on four occasions.

-- Bookmakers have not posted a spread in any of the Giants' past 10 contests.
+- Bookmakers have not posted a spread in any of the Giants' past 10 games.

 Explore More About This Game